 This course focuses on the new and emerging field of renewable energy and its related economics.
 Students will be challenged to understand how to conduct detailed economics analyses of sustainable sources of energy including wind, solar, hydro, and other sources.
 Furthermore, students will discuss how to calculate the economics in terms of the externalities of renewable and nonrenewable sources of energy.
-Field of Specialization: Economics

-2259 Agricultural Economics 2
+2259 Agriculture Economics 2